This article was last updated on: October 2018

 Depending on the type, these camps are called “Kyo-hwa-so” or “Kwan-li-so”.

-The government denies their existence.
-But there are many testimonies of escapees who have gone outside the country, and even satellite images.
+The government denies its existence.
+But there are many testimonies of escapees who have gone outside the country and even satellite images.

 I tend to believe they are real, but it’s not like I have seen them myself.